Playa Del Carmen Restaurant Guide

 The Grill

 This restaurant at the Grand Hyatt in Centro celebrates seasonal menus, which revolve around the organic produce, meat, and fresh seafood options the chef has access to daily.
 When you dine here, you can expect exceptional preparations of the highest quality.
 The impeccable talents of the chef, kitchen, and wait staff will ensure you have an unforgettable experience.
-From a perfectly grilled steak to a delightfully seasoned salmon, you will not leave hungry or unsatisfied.
+From a perfectly grilled ribeye, filet mignon, or tomahawk steak to a delightfully seasoned salmon, you will not leave hungry or unsatisfied.
 The atmosphere in this curated space is charming and fun.

 The Traveler’s Table